Is .925 silver worth anything?

 Sterling silver (regardless of country of origin) is 92.5% pure silver.
 That's why it's marked 925.
 Sterling silver may also be marked SS instead of 925.

 All silver and gold that is sold has to be marked to show its precious metal content.
 Pure silver and gold are too soft to hold a shape, and so base metals, like copper, lead and nickel, are added to give them strength.

-The current price of silver is about $16.80 per ounce.
+The current price of silver varies.
 One of the reasons it is valuable is that, besides being used in jewelry, it is also used in many manufacturing processes.